 - External evaluation of grants that seek to increase faculty diversity and bring under-represented groups into STEM (Science, Technology, Engineering, and Mathematics).

-- NSF: ADVANCE, IGERT, LSAMP, Research on Gender in Science and Engineering
+- NSF: ADVANCE, IGERT/NRT, LSAMP, Research on Gender in Science and Engineering